aquariumbio/aquarium/docs/_docs/installation/index.md

     You should change the _production_ mode configuration to point to your database server.
     And, in this case, you don't need to worry about the remainder of the `database.yml` file.

-    Otherwise, the default settings for the _development_ and _test_ modes should be sufficient, unless you want to use a full database in _development_ mode.
-    Regardless, the _test_ mode for running Aquarium system tests should use the `sqlite3` server.

 6. Install the Ruby gems required by Aquarium with